Skip to main content

 The Specification of the Asset Administration Shell - Part 2: Application Programming Interfaces is the basis for exchanging data via Digital Twins in Catena-X.

-The API is offered as OpenAPI file in addition to its formal specification published on https://industrialdigitaltwin.org/.
+The APIAPI An API is a way for two or more computer programs to communicate with each other. is offered as OpenAPI file in addition to its formal specification published on https://industrialdigitaltwin.org/.

-For relevant profiles of the Service Specifications see chapters on API endpoints & resources.
+For relevant profiles of the Service Specifications see chapters on APIAPI An API is a way for two or more computer programs to communicate with each other. endpoints & resources.

-API paths SHOULD be versioned only holding the major version of the AAS specification, for instance /v3/.
+APIAPI An API is a way for two or more computer programs to communicate with each other. paths SHOULD be versioned only holding the major version of the AAS specification, for instance /v3/.

-Note: However, the version segment of the API-endpoint will usually be hidden by a Proxy (for example an EDC Data Plane) that obfuscates the base-URL while allowing restricted client-side navigation along the path-structure defined by the AAS specification.
-For instance, a consumer can assume that when accessing data from a single registered Submodel, adding the path-element $value will reliably yield a response containing the value-only serialization of a Submodel.
+Note: However, the version segment of the APIAPI An API is a way for two or more computer programs to communicate with each other.-endpoint will usually be hidden by a Proxy (for example an EDC Data Plane) that obfuscates the base-URL while allowing restricted client-side navigation along the path-structure defined by the AAS specification.
+For instance, a data consumer can assume that when accessing data from a single registered Submodel with Endpoint interface "SUBMODEL-3.0" , adding the path-element $value will reliably yield a response containing the value-only serialization of a Submodel.

-A Submodel that provides data MUST be implemented in conformance to the API-definition of Submodel Service Specification V3.0 VALUE ONLY Profile SSP-003 of the Submodel Service Specification.
+A Submodel that provides data MUST be implemented in conformance to the APIAPI An API is a way for two or more computer programs to communicate with each other.-definition of Submodel Service Specification - Value Profile (SSP-003) of the Submodel Service Specification and its bugfix releases.

 The following additional restrictions apply:

-• A data provider MUST use the unique identifier of the Aspect Model standardized in Catena-X conformant to standard CX-0003 when registering a corresponding new Aspect to a Digital Twin (Submodel/semanticId).
+• A data provider MUST add the unique identifier as specified in the use case standards of Catena-X when registering a corresponding new Aspect to a Digital Twin (Submodel/semanticId).

 • The subprotocol MUST be set to "DSP" (SubmodelDescriptor/endpoints/protocolInformation/subprotocol).